Ahh … Greek out! The foodie’s guide to Paniyiri Greek Festival

 Tiropita: If you’ve got a passing familiarity with Greek cuisine, you’ve probably tried spanakopita.
 Well, let us introduce you to its cheesy cousin!
 If you like your pastries buttery (don’t we all?), then you’ll have a hard time passing by this multi-layered filo, cheese and egg-stuffed snack.
 Don’t be scared of going back for seconds – everyone else is.

 Has this list got your mouth watering?
 Go on – splash out and try something different this year!
-You can sample these delights (plus all of your favourites) when Paniyiri Greek Festival returns to Musgrave Park and The Greek Club on Saturday May 18 and Sunday May 19.
+You can sample these delights (plus all of your favourites) when Paniyiri Greek Festival returns to Musgrave Park on Saturday May 21 and Sunday May 22.
 Opa!

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.